 Key water supply problems in Mekelle include water loss and non-revenue water.
-In 2008, water losses in the distribution system amounted to 4,456 m3/day.6 There are two types of water losses: real and apparent.
+In 2008, water losses in the distribution system amounted to 4,456 m/day.
+There are two types of water losses: real and apparent.
 "Real" losses include leakages from reservoir walls, reservoir overflows, pipes, joints and fittings.
 They can be severe and may go undetected for months or years.
 In 2005, the Mekelle water utility attributed 20 percent of unaccounted water losses to leakages, but illegal connections and the lack of gauges on some reservoirs were also cited as contributing factors (Derbew, Epstein and Schaeffer, 2006).
 This indicates that it is also

-4 Mekelle Water Supply and Sewerage Service (MWSSS).
+&lt;sup>4 Mekelle Water Supply and Sewerage Service (MWSSS).

-5 In 2006, Derbew, Epstein, Scheffer found that 56 percent of water produced was for residential use.
+&lt;sup>5 In 2006, Derbew, Epstein, Scheffer found that 56 percent of water produced was for residential use.
 The 2008/09 (2001 E.C.)
-MWSSS Annual Report shows that private customers consumed 1,671,560 m3 out of 3,300,952 m3, or 51 percent.
+MWSSS Annual Report shows that private customers consumed 1,671,560 m out of 3,300,952 m, or 51 percent.

-6 Total water loss = amount of water produced - amount of water billed or consumed.
+$^{6}$ Total water loss = amount of water produced - amount of water billed or consumed.